Cysharp/MagicOnion/README.md

 Also, taking advantage of the fact that both the client and the server run on C# and data stored on internal memory are expected to share the same layout, I added an option to do mapping through memory copy without serialization/deserialization in case of a value-type variable.

-Especialy in Unity, this is can combinate with `MessageaPack.UnityShims` package of NuGet.
+Especially in Unity, this is can combinate with `MessageaPack.UnityShims` package of NuGet.

 ```csharp
 // It supports standard struct-type variables that are provided by Unity, such as Vector3, and arrays containing them, as well as custom struct-type variables and their arrays.